262 Center for Natural Sciences

 I teach and have taught a variety of courses in the Physics department.
 I enjoy teaching all levels: from introductory courses for non-majors, introductory courses for majors, all the way to senior-level selected topics courses for majors.
 My passion (and the reason I became a Physics major myself) is for experimental Physics, and I have taught several of the advanced laboratory courses.
 Throughout my teaching, I emphasize analytical and critical thinking skills and problem-solving skills in a collaborative environment.

 Below is the list of courses I teach or have taught at Ithaca College.
-All of these courses are now maintained on Sakai.
 If anyone is interested in the courses below (for syllabi, course materials, etc.), please contact me via email.

 - PHYS 10200: Introduction to Physics II